-This Proxy Statement and the accompanying form of proxy are first being sent to stockholders on or about March 16, 1995.
-A copy of the Company's Annual Report for 1994, including financial statements, accompanies this Proxy Statement, but is not part of the proxy solicitation materials.
+This Proxy Statement and the accompanying form of proxy are first being sent to stockholders on or about April 9, 1998.
+A copy of the Company's Annual Report for 1997, which has been previously mailed to stockholders, is not part of the proxy solicitation materials.